Alessandro Del Piero has confirmed that his playing career with Sydney FC is over but says that he may return in another capacity.

-The Juventus great has been linked with the recently vacated coaching position at the A-League club after Frank Farina's sacking, with the 39-year-old and the club both keen to continue their relationship in some way.
+The Juventus great has been linked with the recently vacated coaching position at the A-League team after Frank Farina's sacking, with the 39-year-old and the club both keen to continue their relationship in some way.

-After 24 goals which saw him finish as the club's top goalscorer in both of his seasons, Del Piero offered his thanks in a farewell message posted on his website.
+After scoring 24 goals, which saw him finish as the club's top goalscorer in both of his seasons there, Del Piero offered his thanks in a farewell message posted on his website.

-Sydney FC chairman Scott Barlow said Del Piero's signing was the biggest in Australian football history, remarking in a statement: "Today is bitter-sweet.
+Sydney FC chairman Scott Barlow says that the Italian's signing was the biggest in Australian football history, remarking in a statement: "Today is bitter-sweet.

 "While we would have liked to see Alessandro remain at Sydney, his decision now allows us to further our discussions about some exciting new opportunities for our ongoing relationship and to build on the legacy that has been started.